 We ask that our guests supply an ETA so that we can ensure one of us is here to check you in and offer assistance with luggage.
 We have two private parking spaces on a level graveled area at the end of the chapel.
 We will normally ensure one of these is free for guest use if they are arriving by car.
 On first arrival guests should check in at Ty Capel main door, a blue door with round window, in the front porch.
-Press the doorbell for attention, or on sunny days, check for us in the small garden next to the parking area!
-If we are expecting guests it is highly unusual that neither one of us would be at home.
+We'll normally spot you arriving, but if not please knock the door for attention.
+On sunny days, check for us in the small garden next to the parking area!
+When we are expecting guests it is highly unusual that neither one of us would be at home.
 Once checked in, access to the Studio is via the wrought iron gate at the end of the parking area.

 The rear of the Chapel and the garden area is unlit at night, and extreme care is advised in the dark.
 We will normally accompany guests the first time, and we provide a torch in the Studio.
 The gate leads to down two steps on to the paved terrace at the rear of the chapel (where guests are free to admire the view and take a seat to rest a while under the conservatory canopy), and a further 3 steps down at the other end lead to a short gravel path to the Studio door.
 There are a further 2 steps up to Ty Capel Studio entrance door.
 An automatic sensor should illuminate your approach to the door if arriving after dark.